 Another technology that has great potential for improving and managing safety at events is heat mapping to monitor foot traffic.
-This is useful for preventing overcrowding on escalators for example.
+This is useful for preventing overcrowding on escalators, for example.
 But it’s also a great way to open up new traffic routes – whether that be doors or changing the flow of escalators.
 For instance, noticing a sudden surge of a crowd towards the exit could be a sign of a security breach.
-You could quickly change the escalator flow to relieve bottlenecks and facilitate attendees getting to the exit safely and efficiently.
+You could quickly change the escalator flow to relieve bottlenecks and ensure attendees get to the exit safely and efficiently.

 Safety and security don’t just come down to what’s physically happening at your event.
 It’s also about looking after any data that relates to the event and event-goers.
-Like everyone else who collects data on their customers, you must adhere to Data Protection Act.
+Like everyone else who collects data on their customers, you must adhere to GDPR and other data protection acts.
 This applies to all types of information, from names and addresses of event attendees, right through to any data you collected through more sophisticated tech, like attendance trackers.
-Here are some tips on online event security to make sure your event and attendees are safe in cyberland.

-According to Eventsforce “A new industry study has found that 84% of event planners find data management a challenge”.
 With so many data collection tools available, it’s no wonder we’re collecting ever-increasing amounts of data.
 But, that also means it’s becoming more complicated to manage and consolidate it.
-Event plans should include how you will be collecting data, formatting, storing and sharing it.
+Event plans should include how you will be collecting data, formatting, storing, and sharing it.
 It starts from the marketing of the event, through and beyond the event lifecycle.

 Gone are the days when Excel spreadsheets or notebooks were acceptable for recording and managing event data.
 The ever-increasing need for security means that you should turn to tech solutions designed for managing data.